EdgarLozano185519/100-Days-of-Python/r1-log.md

 The first was a simple funny Kanye quotes app.
 See what Kanye West has to say.

 The second is a bit more serious and cool.
 It sends an email when the ISS, International Space Station, is right above your location.
 It uses latitude and longitude to determine your location.
 Location is not automatically detected, but if you can manage to get your coordinates, they can be filled in as constants, and you can be informed when the ISS is near!
+### R1D35
+Today I worked on a GUI version of the quiz application.
+It is 95 percent complete.
+[View readme.](projects-source/day35/quizzler-app/readme.md)